-Because transit and shared mobility options are generally cheaper than vehicle ownership, it’s an equity solution that saves families time and money.
+Because transit is far less expensive than vehicle ownership, affordable housing near transit is an equity solution that saves families time and money.

 Because lower income households drive less and are more likely to use transit than higher income households, it’s a climate solution.